 In bookstores July 10th

-New York Times bestselling author Beatriz Williams brings us the must-read novel of the season – a ravishing postwar fable of love, class, power, and redemption set among the inhabitants of a rarefied island off the New England coast.
+New York Times bestselling author Beatriz Williams brings us the essential novel of the season – a ravishing postwar fable of love, class, power, and redemption set among the inhabitants of a rarefied island off the New England coast.

 About "The Summer Wives"